ifm/ifm3d-ros2/doc/visualization.md

-# How to visualize the point cloud with RVIZ
+# How to visualize data with RVIZ
 The included launch file `camera.launch.py` will publish and remap all topics and services to `/ifm3d/camera`, for example the point cloud topic will be remapped to `/ifm3d/camera/cloud`.
 Both the namespace (default: `ifm3d`) and the node name (default: `camera`)